sio2project/oioioi/oioioi_selenium/README.rst

 1. Do not run tests straight by invoking `test_selenium.sh` script.
-   Instead build docker images without the -d flag in another terminal (just copy and paste the command from the script and remove -d) [`docker-compose -f docker-compose-selenium.yml up`].
+   Instead build docker images without the -d flag in another terminal (just copy and paste the command from the script and remove -d) [`docker-compose -f docker-compose-dev.yml -f docker-compose-selenium.yml up`].
    Why?
 You can easily navigate through the logs there real-time (instance is visible at 8001 port).
 2. Run the docker images and test from a different terminal (using pytest).
 There is one problem with this, though.